 A promoter of women’s sport, the venue has been home to the NSW Swifts and NSW Giants netball teams.
 It houses NSW’s premier artistic gymnastics training venue, and the NSW Hall of Champions, a sporting hall of fame.

 With state-of-the-art FIBA approved upgrades to backboards, video technology, seating, flooring, lighting and change rooms, the Sports Centre will continue to be a world-class destination for sporting events.

 With outstanding venues at your fingertips, 430 hectares of parklands, unique heritage sites and natural environments to explore plus over 50 restaurants and cafes, Sydney Olympic Park is a world-class and environmentally sustainable educational, residential, recreation, business and events district.
 At the epicentre of the new Sydney, there are countless experiences to discover, 365 days of the year.

 When you come to enjoy the games, you can make a full day (or days!) of it, with plenty to do at the Park.
 Enjoy breakfast, lunch or dinner here, and plan a walk or visit to our parks, Mangroves or playgrounds and more.

-Make sure to tag @sydolympicpark on your socials during your fun!
+Explore things to do when you’re at the Sydney Olympic Park and make sure to tag @sydolympicpark on your socials during your fun!